michaljerabek/UXN/README_EN.md

     <li>
         <code>slidingZone</code> (default: <code>75</code>):
-        <br> - Sets the percentage size of the zone (from the farther side of the cursor), in which the opening of submenus won't be delayed.
+        <br> - Sets a percentage size of a zone (from farther side of the cursor), in which the opening of submenus won't be delayed.
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>openTimeout</code> (default: <code>30</code>):
-        <br> - Sets the time for which the user must stop the mouse over an item to open it.
+        <br> - Sets a time for which the user must stop the mouse over an item to open it.
         <br> - Type: <code>Number</code>
     </li>